 No one would confuse a horse with a cicada (visually and audibly speaking), but there was a famous horse named cicada.

 People, Places and Things Named Cicada

 These are people (in the form of Bands), places and things named cicada.
-They often show up in Flickr, Twitter, Ebay or Amazon, when I’m searching for cicada insects.
+They often show up on Flickr, Twitter, eBay or Amazon, when I’m searching for cicada insects.
 It is awesome that people name stuff after cicadas (but it can be annoying when you’re searching for cicada insects, and other stuff shows up).

 There are many bands with "cicada" in their name.
-These show up a lot in ebay and twitter.
+These show up a lot on eBay and Twitter.
 Here is a partial list:

 There are many albums named Cicada as well, such as Cicada by Cat Scientist.
 That one comes up a lot in ebay.

-These places show up in twitter, and when I search for cicada photos on Flickr.
+These places show up on twitter, and when I search for cicada photos on Flickr.